mkutsybala/EPAM-HW-DB/readme.txt

-# Repository with homework "Networking with Linux"
+# Repository with homework "Database Administration"
 # Studen Mykhailo Kutsybala
 - Completed tasks are placed in separate directories.